-2010 Plans
+2011 Plans

-During 2010, in addition to our efforts to increase sales in our existing foodservice operations we plan to expand our business by expanding our focus to additional Foodservice market, and continuing to extend our focus from a mainly wholesale foodservice business directed towards chefs to commencing retail sales by making sales direct to consumers through a variety of direct to consumer sales channel relationships which are currently being explored.
-In addition we are currently exploring the introduction of a variety of new product categories, to leverage our existing foodservice customer base.
+During 2011, in addition to our efforts to increase sales in our existing foodservice operations we plan to expand our business by expanding our focus to additional Foodservice markets, exploring potential acquisition opportunities and continuing to extend our focus from a mainly wholesale foodservice business directed towards chefs to commencing retail sales by making sales direct to consumers through a variety of direct to consumer sales channel relationships which are currently being explored.
+In addition we are currently exploring the introduction of a variety of new product categories and new product lines, to leverage our existing foodservice customer base.